xluxeq/GPT2-Telegram-Chatbot/README.md

 3. Install python-telegram-bot through python-pip

-4. Input your bot key in the python file.
+4. Input your telegram botfather bot key in the python file.

+5. run: ```python3 src/GPT2-Learning.py```

+If needed create a shell script that loops the bot python3 command in case of crashes.
+The bot requires atleast 8GB of free memory, (16GB preferred and a dual-core processor.)

-For quick reference:
+### For quick command reference:

 ```
 start - Basic start command.